metagriffin/asset/README.rst

   $ pip install asset

-Load symbols (e.g. functions, class, or variables) from a package by
+Load symbols (e.g. functions, classes, or variables) from a package by
 name:

 .. code-block:: python